 - Values-led at every step, from recruitment to service delivery

-- Led by coproduction by putting the people we support in control of their services
+- Led by co-production, putting the people we support in control of their services

-- Focussed on wellbeing by both the people we support and team members
+- Focussed on wellbeing, both the people we support and team members

-Wellbeing Teams integrate three key elements of care and support to create true wellbeing by ensuring the people we support are safe and well, staying connected to others and their community and supporting people to do more of what matters to them.
+Wellbeing Teams integrate 3 key elements of care and support to create true wellbeing by ensuring the people we support are safe and well, connected to others and their community and supported to do more of what matters to them.